Tracey Ullman: Film career

 Along with her television work, Ullman has featured in many films throughout her career.
-Her first theatrical film was a small role in Paul McCartney's film Give My Regards to Broad Street (1984).
+Her first theatrical film appearance was a small role in Paul McCartney's film Give My Regards to Broad Street (1984).
 This was followed by a supporting role in the drama Plenty (1985) starring Meryl Streep.
 She made her big screen leading role debut in I Love You to Death (1990) acting alongside Kevin Kline, River Phoenix, and Joan Plowright.
 She appeared in lead and supporting roles in films such as Robin Hood: Men in Tights (1993), Nancy Savoca's Household Saints (1993), Bullets Over Broadway (1994), Small Time Crooks (2000), Panic (2000) and A Dirty Shame (2004).
 She was nominated for a Golden Globe Award in the category of Best Actress – Motion Picture Musical or Comedy for her work in Small Time Crooks in 2001.
 She played Jack's Mother in the 2014 film adaptation of the Broadway musical Into the Woods and appeared in the musical film The Prom (2020).
-She co-starred in the Tim Mielants-directed drama Steve (2025) based on the novela Sky by Max Porter.

-Her voice work in film includes Tim Burton's Corpse Bride and the animated films The Tale of Despereaux and Onward.
+She co-starred in the Tim Mielants-directed drama Steve (2025) based on the novella Shy by Max Porter.
+Her voice work in animated films include Corpse Bride, The Tale of Despereaux and Onward.

 Theatre

 Ullman has an extensive stage career spanning back to the 1970s.
 In 1980, she appeared in Victoria Wood's Talent at the Everyman Theatre in Liverpool.
 In 1982, she played Kate Hardcastle in She Stoops to Conquer.
-In 1983, she took part in the workshop for Andrew Lloyd Webber's Starlight Express, playing the part of Pearl, and she performed in Snoo Wilson's The Grass Widow at the Royal Court Theatre with Alan Rickman.
+In 1983, she took part in the workshop for Andrew Lloyd Webber's Starlight Express, playing the part of Pearl and she performed in Snoo Wilson's The Grass Widow at the Royal Court Theatre with Alan Rickman.

 In 1990, she starred opposite actor Morgan Freeman as Kate in Shakespeare in the Park's production of Taming of the Shrew set in the Wild West for Joe Papp.
 In 1991, she performed on Broadway in Jay Presson Allen's one-woman show The Big Love, based on the book of the same name.
 Both Taming of the Shrew and The Big Love garnered her Theatre World Awards.

 In 2011, she returned to the British stage in the Stephen Poliakoff drama My City.
 Her performance earned her an Evening Standard Theatre Awards nomination for Best Actress.
 In 2012, she joined the cast of Eric Idle's What About Dick?, described as a 1940s-style stand-up improv musical comedy radio play, taking on three roles.
-The show played for four nights in April in Los Angeles at the Orpheum Theater.
+The show played for four nights in April in Los Angeles at the Orpheum Theatre.
 She had performed the piece previously in a test run for Idle back in 2007.
 Cast members included Idle, Eddie Izzard, Billy Connolly, Russell Brand, Tim Curry, Jane Leeves, Jim Piddock, and Sophie Winkleman.
 On 6 October 2014, it was formally announced that she would star in a limited engagement of The Band Wagon.